What is the Turnitin Checker in OneFile?

 - Prepare your work properly and professionally

-It is essential to make clear the content that is not yours, that you may be quite legitimately including and reflecting upon, and the ideas and content that you have personally developed.
-You should properly indicate and reference each source that you include in your work. - Only use Turnitin Checker on final versions of documents in OneFile
+It is essential in your submission to make clear the content that is not yours, that you may be quite legitimately including and reflecting upon, and the ideas and content that you have personally developed.
+You should properly indicate and reference each source that you include in your work.
+You should not use AI to generate evidence of, or reflections upon, training activities. - Only use Turnitin Checker on final versions of documents in OneFile

 Trainees often upload early versions and drafts of their work to OneFile and share them with assessors for feedback.
 This is perfectly fine.
 However, you should not use Turnitin Checker in OneFile on early version of documents.
 Only use Turnitin Checker on final versions that you are submitting for sign off. - ALWAYS use the Turnitin Checker on your work BEFORE you submit it to your training officer or assessor for sign off

-It is important that you review the similarity reports for your work.
-You will need to be prepared to defend your work with your assessor if it achieves a high score.
-If the Checker has returned a high similarity score which you are able to explain, you should make use of the free text part of your submission to inform your assessor of the reason for the similarity score.
+It is important that you review the similarity and AI reports for your work.
+You will need to be prepared to defend your work with your assessor if it achieves high scores.
+If the Checker has returned a high score which you are able to explain, you should make use of the free text part of your submission to inform your assessor of the reason for the score.

 What is a reasonable similarity score?